 Step 4.
 Accessing Red 5 Web Interface.

-Red5 demo pages and application can be accessed on port 5080 like
+Red5 demo pages and applications can be accessed on port 5080 like

 Congratulations!
 You have successfully installed Red5.
 Thanks for using this tutorial for installing the latest stable version of the Red5 media server on the Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Red5 Media Server website.
+For additional help or useful information, we recommend you check the official Red5 Media Server website.